WWE Rumors: Seth Rollins’ ‘WrestleMania’ Status In Jeopardy After ‘Raw’?

 — WWEShop.com (@WWEShop) March 14, 2017

 As fans know, Seth Rollins is set to take on Triple H during WrestleMania.
 Like the Roman-Reigns/The Undertaker match, this is one of the most anticipated matches of WrestleMania.
-And the latest WWE rumors from Bleacher Report suggest that this is a match that the WWE desperately needs.
+And the latest WWE rumors from Bleacher Report suggest this is a match that the WWE desperately needs.

 “When Seth Rollins returned to the WWE on Monday’s episode of Raw, wrestling fans couldn’t help but be excited about the matchup between Seth Rollins and Triple H inevitably being added to a lackluster WrestleMania 33 card.
 Thus far, the build to WrestleMania in Orlando has been disappointing, but the storyline between Rollins and Triple H has been one of the only well-built feuds in the company over the last year.
 With Rollins temporarily on the shelf due to a knee injury and his match against Triple H in question, the WWE’s biggest show of the year felt like it was missing something.”